 The procedure is often done in an outpatient clinic.
 It takes 5 to 10 minutes.
 You can go back to your normal routine the same day.
 Before the procedure begins, a decongestant and numbing medicine may be placed into your nose.
 You may also be given medicine to help you relax.
 During the procedure:

 You may sit with a headrest supporting your head.
 Or, you may lie down.

 Once the nose is numb, the endoscope is carefully placed into the nose.

 The endoscope is guided through the passageways in the nose until it reaches the opening of the sinuses.
-As it moves, it gives the doctor a clear view of any problems
+As it moves, it gives the healthcare provider a clear view of any problems.

 When the procedure is done, the endoscope is gently withdrawn.